Bhadramishra/Coffee-Shop/README.md

 # Coffee-Shop
-Online coffee shop with customizable orders and smooth designs
+Online coffee shop with customizable orders and interactive designs